The Nicehash Hack 2017

 These analyses and investigations included, but were not limited to, the following research:

-• Statements made by the company to its customers or the press (e.g. in its blog).
+- Statements made by the company to its customers and the press (e.g. in its blog).

 The breakthrough